ccswbs/snowdrop/site/content/docs/1.1/getting-started/vite.md

    <img class="img-fluid" src="/docs/{{< param docs_version >}}/assets/img/guides/vite-dev-server.png" alt="Vite dev server running">

-In the next and final section to this guide, we’ll import all of Bootstrap’s CSS and JavaScript.
+In the next and final section to this guide, we’ll import all of Snowdrop’s CSS and JavaScript.

-## Import Bootstrap
+## Import Snowdrop

-1. **Set up Bootstrap's Sass import in `vite.config.js`.** Your configuration file is now complete and should match the snippet below.
+1. **Set up Snowdrop's Sass import in `vite.config.js`.** Your configuration file is now complete and should match the snippet below.
 The only new part here is the `resolve` section—we use this to add an alias to our source files inside `node_modules` to keep imports as simple as possible.

    <!-- eslint-skip -->
    ```js